kayrus/gof5/README.md

 ## Requirements

+* pppd is required in MacOS
 * application must be executed as privileged root user
-* Linux only, pull requests to support MacOS are welcome

 ## HOWTO